microsoft/pyright/docs/configuration.md

 **reportCallInDefaultInitializer** [boolean or string, optional]: Generate or suppress diagnostics for function calls within a default value initialization expression.
 Such calls can mask expensive operations that are performed at module initialization time.
 The default value for this setting is 'none'.

-**reportUnnecessaryIsInstance** [boolean or string, optional]: Generate or suppress diagnostics for 'isinstance' or 'issubclass' calls where the result is statically determined to be always true or always false.
+**reportUnnecessaryIsInstance** [boolean or string, optional]: Generate or suppress diagnostics for 'isinstance' or 'issubclass' calls where the result is statically determined to be always true.
 Such calls are often indicative of a programming error.
 The default value for this setting is 'none'.

 **reportUnnecessaryCast** [boolean or string, optional]: Generate or suppress diagnostics for 'cast' calls that are statically determined to be unnecessary.
 Such calls are sometimes indicative of a programming error.
 The default value for this setting is 'none'.